 Dr Niharika Garud, Senior Lecturer in Management at the Faculty of Business & Economics, University of Melbourne & Theme Co-ordinator: Change Management for Building 4.0 CRC

 Using her engineering and technical background with expertise in management research, Niharika extensively conducts research, teaching and consulting work in collaborations with industry partners.
 Her research and consulting interests are in the areas of organisational psychology, technology & innovation management with support and sponsorships from multiple international clients, industry partners and government agencies in the US, Asia and Australia.
 She is currently working on collaborative research projects in multiple industries funded by industry partners, including manufacturing, hi-tech, utility service providers, and medical organisations, along with conducting engaged research for several industry associations.

 Dr Ivana Kuzmanovska, Postdoctoral Researcher Future Building Initiative, Monash University & Theme Co-ordinator: Building Design and DFMA for Building 4.0 CRC

 Ivana is currently leading three research projects funded by the Building 4.0 CRC, alongside a number of industry partners committed to seeing change in the way we design and deliver buildings in the future.
 Ivana is architecturally trained and has been involved in a number of collaborative architectural pavilion and art installation projects, from design right through to installation.
 These projects have provided deep insights to the complexities and challenges of making (often using digital fabrication techniques) and have only served to strengthen her curiosity around how to better respond through design.
 Her recently completed doctoral thesis gathers inspiration from manufacturing-derived design methods to propose a framework which prompts building designers to consider and respond to the web of downstream production parameters.

-This event was held between 4-6.30pm at Melbourne Connect.
+This event was held between on 27th April 2022 at Melbourne Connect, The University of Melbourne.